 The specifics of pledges are confidential.
 Only a very small group of church leaders has access to that information.
 But general trends and statistics are good to know, and can be widely shared.
 For instance… In 2020 our church received 278 pledges for a total of a little over 1.1 million dollars.
 The average annual pledge was a little over 4,000 dollars.
 Our 2020 budget planned for about 1.7 million in expenses, with the difference covered by other sources of income, including unpledged “plate giving” and donor-restricted funds.
-For next year, 2021, we anticipate ministry expenses of over 1.9 million, with the increase due mainly to the needs of our beautiful but aging facilities.

 So how does a person or family decide how much to pledge?
 There are many ways to think and pray about this, but here is one way to get started…

 1. Consider the Biblical idea of the tithe (10 percent), which is the first tenth of one’s harvest given back to God, the Creator and giver of all good gifts.
 Many Jews and Christians today commit a tenth of their income to the ministries of their church or synagogue.

 2. Consider your household income, perhaps in relation to median household income in New Hanover County ($52,716).